 - Our most recent changes include:

-- A change in the University ICU to reduce the number of intern solo days
+- Redesign of the University ICU to reduce the number of intern solo days and to create a more team based approach to the care of patients.

 This is a small sample of the myriad of ways that we hope to create an environment where you feel you can accomplish your best work for patients who deserves the very best.